Death of a parent of a minor child

 In

-The person who is caring for the child can apply for an orphan's pension by using the Application for Survivors' Benefits Under the Québec Pension Plan.
+The person who is caring for the child can apply for an orphan's pension by filing an Application for Survivors' Benefits online.

-- If the child already receives an orphan's pension under the Québec Pension Plan and his or her second parent dies, only one orphan's pension will be paid.
+If the child already receives an orphan's pension under the QPP and his or her second parent dies, only one orphan's pension will be paid.

 Death benefit

-- The death benefit under the Québec Pension Plan, which is a maximum of $2500, is paid on a priority basis to the person or charitable organization that paid the funeral expenses, provided an application is filed with us with a photocopy of the proof of payment within 60 days following the death.
+The death benefit under the Québec Pension Plan, is a maximum of $2500.
+It is paid on a priority basis to the person or charitable organization that paid the funeral expenses within 60 days following the death.
+We must receive proof of payment within that time limit.

-- After 60 days, the death benefit can be paid to the heirs.
-If the heirs have renounced the estate, it can be paid to certain other persons.
+After 60 days, the death benefit can be paid to the heirs.
+If they have renounced the estate, other persons can receive the benefit.

-taxable and must be declared in the income of the estate, regardless of the name in which the cheque was made.
+taxable.
+It must be declared in the income of the estate, regardless of who receives the benefit.

-To apply for a death benefit or an orphan's pension, use the Application for Survivors' Benefits Under the Québec Pension Plan.
+To apply for a death benefit and/or an orphan's pension, file an Application for Survivors' Benefits online.

 Surviving spouse's pension